Richard Thorpe: Later career

 Warwick Films borrowed Thorpe to make Killers of Kilimanjaro (1959) filmed in Britain and Kenya.
 He then made The House of the Seven Hawks (1959) with Robert Taylor in Europe.

 Thorpe directed the epic The Tartars (1961) in Yugoslavia with Orson Welles, then filmed a popular romantic comedy The Honeymoon Machine (1961) with the team of Jim Hutton and Paula Prentiss, who were later featured in The Horizontal Lieutenant (1962).
 Prentiss was also in Follow the Boys (1963) shot in France.
 Thorpe was reunited with Elvis Presley for Fun in Acapulco (1963) at Paramount.

 Thorpe made some films in Europe including The Truth About Spring (1965) with John and Hayley Mills.
 At Universal he directed That Funny Feeling (1965) with Sandra Dee and Bobby Darin.

 After directing The Last Challenge in 1967, he retired from the film industry.

 Personal life and death

-He married Belva.
+He was married to actress Belva McKay.
 They had a son, Jerry Thorpe (1925–2018).
-In 1959 a judge granted a divorce to his wife Belva on the grounds of cruelty.
+In 1959 a judge granted a divorce to his wife on the grounds of cruelty.

 Thorpe died in Palm Springs, California on May 1, 1991, at Palm Springs Health Care Nursing facility of complications of old age.